DSDowling/DDTEST1/inspect.md

 ## Model Influences

-Model influences tell us **how important** each feature (column) in a data set is for predicting the target column.
+Model influences tell us **how important** each column in a data set is for predicting the target column.
 This can be immensely useful when deciding what data should be collected and what can be left out.

 Clicking on the Model Influences card takes us to a more detailed view: